Maryamvalian/Truss-Tool/README.md

 # Project Name

-Developer Names:
+Developer Names: Maryam Valian

-Date of project start:
+Date of project start: 01/20/2023

-This project is ...
+This project is developing a scientific tool for civil or architecture engineers to analyse a given truss.

 The folders and files for this project are as follows: